People have been left 'haunted' after learning Humpty Dumpty isn't an egg.

 People Are Only Just Realizing Humpty Dumpty Is Not An Egg And It’s ‘Haunting’ Them

-People have been left ‘haunted’ after learning that Humpty Dumpty isn’t an egg.
+People have been left ‘haunted’ after learning Humpty Dumpty isn’t an egg.

 With their cheerful melodies and playful verses, nursery rhymes are a cherished part of childhood for many.

-But beneath their innocent exteriors, it seems many conceal darker, more complex meanings – with popular nursery rhymes such as ‘Incy Wincy Spider‘ and ‘Little Bo Peep‘ being no exception.
+But beneath their innocent exteriors, many nursery rhymes seem to conceal darker, more complex meanings, with popular favorites such as ‘Incy Wincy Spider’ and ‘Little Bo Peep’ being no exception.

 So, for those who hold cherished books of illustrated nursery rhymes, consider this your fair warning – a nursery rhyme mystery is about to be unveiled.